 A more open shopping experience

-In order to create more space in store to support social distancing, we have removed some merchandising displays.
+In order to create more space in store to support physical distancing, we have removed some merchandising displays.

 State or Territory specific requirements